 And I would agree, it is all of those things.
 So how do I get from there to advocating that you use it more?

 Over in our corner of the Internet, the way those of us living with chronic illness use social media is very different.
 Our trolls are benevolent, lending support through random acts of kindness, like messaging responses to others who are having a bad day.
-Validation, support, humour and advice are far more common than Twitter feuds.
+Validation, support, humor, and advice are far more common than Twitter feuds.
 No one is pretending to have a better day than they actually are – we keep things very real.
 Since few of us know other people living with fibromyalgia in real life, social media offers a way to connect with other people who can actually understand what you’re going through.
 Being able to interact with other people when you’re stuck at home is a blessing, rather than a curse.

 Researchers have investigated the therapeutic benefits that people who live with chronic pain derive from using social media.
 One study (Merolli et al., 2014) found three common themes in the reported benefits from a global survey of chronic pain social media users: